 Cats Can Still Spray After Being Neutered

-This is typically more common of males who go outdoors than indoor only cats.
+This is typically more common for males who go outdoors than indoor-only cats.
 If you allow your cat to go outdoors (unsupervised is NEVER recommended) they will likely spray around the house, yard, or garage if they smell other cats on their territory.
 They don’t always spray indoors but it can happen.
 Spraying is different from urinating outside the litter box as well but both can smell pretty bad.

 Cats Should Not Be Let Outdoors Unsupervised

 Many cat owners still allow their cat to come and go as they please.
 While most will stay close to their home and come back, the risk of disease, poisoning, getting hit by a car, injury from another animal or another person harming them is just too high to risk.
 Cats do love the outdoors so it is recommended to either leash train them to walk with a cat harness or provide an outdoor enclosure over allowing them to free roam.
 If your cat will stick close to you in a fenced in a back yard, sitting outside and watching them is another option but still a little risky.
 Cats who never venture outside can still live a very happy and fulfilled life, however.

 Proper Care for a Cat Is Not Cheap

 When it comes to diet, many cat owners opt for dry food as it is considered cheaper and more convenient than wet food.
 While this is okay for dogs, cats who are on a dry only diet are at higher risk of developing crystals, high blood pressure, obesity, diabetes, and other health issues.
 You should never only feed your cat dry food.
 A split of 50/50 is the maximum but it is best to have their primary diet come from protein-rich, grain-free canned food which is not cheap.
 Expect to spend around $50 a month on canned food alone for one cat if you are purchasing quality food.